Rising temperatures are causing soil to dump more carbon dioxide into the air

 The Earth, essentially, is panting.

+Nature is breathing.
+Trees inhale carbon dioxide and store that carbon in their leaves and branches.
+After they die, microbes in the soil gobble up their carbon-rich leftovers and exhale carbon dioxide back into the air, a process known as respiration.
+Rising temperatures are causing both processes to go faster.
+But — in an unexpected new finding — the two aren’t speeding up at the same rate.
+The microbes are working harder than the plants.
+The Earth, essentially, is panting.
 “Soils around the globe are responding to a warming climate, which in turn converts more carbon into carbon dioxide, which enters the atmosphere,” said Ben Bond-Lamberty, a researcher with the Joint Global Change Research Institute, a partnership between the Department of Energy’s Pacific Northwest National Laboratory and the University of Maryland.
 “Climate change is nudging up the temperature under which soils and ecosystems operate, with effects that are both predictable — such as faster activity — and uncertain — that is, microbial and plant communities might change.”

 The effect of this growing imbalance not only puts more heat-trapping carbon dioxide into the air, but it also dwindles the strength of the soil as a natural place to store carbon.
 “It’s highly uncertain how long, and to what degree, the land will continue to function as a robust carbon sink,” said Bond-Lamberty, lead author of a new study in the journal Nature that examines this phenomenon.
 “But it’s also pretty clear that the terrestrial carbon sink can’t continue indefinitely if the climate continues to change.”